 California law also allows spouses to recover noneconomic damages due to what is called "loss of consortium".

 In an action to recover for loss of consortium, the spouse that was not injured will sue the negligent party for the damages they have sustained due to their inability to enjoy the spousal relationship they had prior to the accident.
-If the physical or mental injuries their husband or wife have sustained has compromised their ability to enjoy the love, affection, companionship, and sexual aspects of the relationship, the non-injured spouse can claim loss of consortium.
+If the physical or mental injuries their husband or wife has sustained has compromised their ability to enjoy the love, affection, companionship, and sexual aspects of the relationship, the non-injured spouse can claim loss of consortium.
 This type of claim arises when one spouse is permanently injured, severely disabled, or killed by the negligent actions of another.

 Even though loss of consortium damages include the suffering from the loss of the sexual relationship, loss of consortium encompasses much more than that.
 The damages a spouse is legally entitled to include anything relating to the injured spouse's previously existing functions.